tmonks/100-days-of-code/r2-log.md

 R2/D45
 Started on the frontend of my conversation starter app.
 Set up reactstrap and the navbar components.
 I really loved all the backend projects, but I'm also excited to get back into React again.
 It's even cooler now that I'll be connecting to my own API 😀
 \#100DaysOfCode

+### Day 46
+R2/D46
+I was worried I'd be really rusty at #reactjs after spending a couple months learning the back-end, but it's all coming back to me now 😀 Got the navbar, category-selection dropdown, and associated state set up.
+Really enjoying reactstrap.
+\#100DaysOfCode